 The Quehanna Wild Area is jointly administered by Elk and Moshannon state forest districts.
 Snowmobiling, vehicular camping, and off-road vehicle use are prohibited to protect the wild character of the area.

 Square Timber Wild Area

 At approximately 8,461 acres (a portion of which is in The Bucktail State Park Natural Area), this area features deep narrow valleys and steep ridges.

 Johnson Run Natural Area

-This 216 acre natural area features an old growth hemlock-hardwood mix.
+This 216-acre wilderness features an old-growth hemlock-hardwood mix.